Valencia Logo

 Valencia Logo 1980-1992

-In the new version of the emblem, the bat stands on the shield, touching it with the tips of its wings.
-She is depicted in a cartoon style, although the artists have done without detail.
-The coat of arms is slightly stretched downward, due to which the inscription has more space.
-The colors are expressionless, pale, muted.
+In the new emblem version, the bat stands on the shield, touching it with the tips of its wings.
+She is depicted in a cartoon style, although the artists have done it without detail.
+The coat of arms is slightly stretched downward, which gives the inscription more space.
+The colors are expressionless, pale, and muted.

 1992 – 2001